AdaCore/spark2014/lrm/source/packages.rst

    ``abstract_state_aspect`` appearing in an ``aspect_specification``
    of a ``package_specification``.
-The ``state_name`` is an abstraction representing some or all of the hidden state of package and its private decendents..
+The ``state_name`` is an abstraction representing some or all of the hidden state of package, its embedded packages and its private descendants.
 #.
 A ``state_name`` has the same scope and visibility as a declaration
    in the ``visible part`` of the package to which the ``abstract_state_aspect`` is applied.
 #.
 A **null** ``abstract_state_list`` indicates that a package
    contains no observable hidden state and does not declare any ``state_name``.
-The package may contain hidden state that has no obsevable effect, for instance a cache.
+The package may contain hidden state that has no observable effect, for instance a cache.
 The package may contain visible state, that is, a *variable* declared in its visible part.
 #.
 Volatile designates a volatile state, usually representing an
    external input or output.
 The mode selector determines whether the volatile state is an input or an output.
 #.
-A volatile Input may only oocur where a ``state_name`` may appear
+A volatile Input may only occur where a ``state_name`` may appear
    as a ``moded_item`` of mode **in**.
 #.
-A volatile Output may only oocur where a ``state_name`` may appear
+A volatile Output may only occur where a ``state_name`` may appear
    as a ``moded_item`` of mode **out**.
 #.
 A `state_name`` of a package is generally considered to be
    representing hidden state in one of the following categories:

-   * Non_Volatile Unititalized State - state which is not initialized during package elaboration
+   * Non_Volatile Uninitialized State - state which is not initialized during the elaboration of the package
    * Non_Volatile Initialized State - state which is initialized
-     during package elaboration
+     during the elaboration of the package
    * Volatile Input State - Volatile state which is an input only and is considered to be implicitly initialized.
    * Volatile Output State - Volatile state which is an output only